thacherT1D/webdevstuff/CSS/Intro_to_Bootstrap.desc.md

 </html>
 ```

 Take a few minutes to play around with the grid system.
-Here are some questions you may want to explore:

-1. What's the difference between `.container-fluid` and `.container`?

-2. There are four families of column classes: `.col-lg-*`, `.col-md-*`, `.col-sm-*`, and `.col-xs-*`.
-What's the difference between them?
-(Hint: it may help to adjust the window dimensions as you explore!)

-3. What happens if the numbers in your column classes add up to more than 12?

-4. What happens if you try to nest a row inside of a column?

-5. What does offsetting do?
+Try to answer some of the questions in this learning experience around Bootstrap and the grid system.

 ## Tables Revisited